vtex-apps/io-documentation/docs/en/GettingStarted/developing-a-pixel-app/5-DefiningTheAppsJavaScriptEventListeners.md

 - `pageView` - Triggered on every loaded page view.
 - `productImpression` - Triggered when product data is visible on the page currently being accessed by users.

-All the available event properties are typed in TypeScript.
-Go through them [here](https://github.com/vtex-apps/pixel-app-template/blob/master/react/typings/events.d.ts).
+All the available event properties are typed in **[TypeScript]** - go through them [here](https://github.com/vtex-apps/pixel-app-template/blob/master/react/typings/events.d.ts).